adam-on-the-internet/dsm-procedural-rules-archive/src/assets/rules-archive/2022_01_24/transcription.md

 - Transcribed by adding the amendments from [Rules as of January 24, 2022](assets/rules-archive/2022_01_24/copy.pdf) to [the previous transcription](#/view/rules-archive~2021_10_18~transcription)
 - 10 rule(s) affected, 20% of the 50 total rules:
     - Amended **Rule 16.
-Citizen Agenda Requests (renamed: Des Moines Residents, Property Owners and City Taxpayers Request to Speak)**
+Citizen Agenda Requests (renamed: Des Moines Residents, Property Owners and City Taxpayers Requests to Speak)**
     - Amended **Rule 28.
 Manner of Addressing Council**
     - Amended **Rule 31.
 Matters Not on the Agenda**
     - Amended **Rule 32.
 Motion Required**